nikodemus/foolang/docs/design/011-metaobject-protocol.md

   Constructs a new interface, which is an instance of the metaclass.

+  The method dictionary may not have any requirements associated with it this time: the system will add in the requirements from inherited interfaces.
+  Requirements specific to the interface must be added afterwards.

 * `newClassName:` name `layout:` layout `methods:` methodDictionary -> [Class](#class)

   Constructs a new class, which is an instance of the metaclass.

+  The method dictionary may not have any requirements associated with it this time: the system will add in the requirements from inherited interfaces.
+  Requirements specific to the class must be added afterwards.

 ---